The fundamentals of SEO appear simple on the surface, but the increasing complexity in the space typically requires more technical expertise.

 If you’re weighing the options, as you should, you may find yourself struggling to objectively determine your need for an agency.
 Fortunately, there are a handful of surefire signs that you’ll need an agency if you want to gain momentum in your campaign.

-What tool do you use to audit your backlink profile?
-What features of Webmaster Tools do you use on a regular basis?
-If you don’t know the answers to these questions, or if you don’t have a readily available list of tools to help you with your SEO campaign, it could be a sign that you don’t know what you’re doing.
+If you don’t know the answers to these questions, or if you don’t have a readily available list of tools to help you with your SEO campaign, it could be a sign that you may need help.